 - If you’re eligible, we’ll follow up with you and ask you to provide us with some documentation.

-- We will assign you a GRID Alternatives Outreach Coordinator to be your point of contact through the whole process.
+- We will assign you an Outreach Coordinator to be your point of contact through the whole process.

 - Your Outreach Coordinator will lead a presentation either at your home, the local GRID office, or at a specified location in your community.
 You’ll learn everything you need to know about going solar with GRID.

 - Your Outreach Coordinator will collect your completed application forms and all other necessary documentation.

 3. Site Visit